Following Trump's lead, Guatemala to move embassy to Jerusalem

 Guatemala and Honduras are both reliant on US funding to improve security in their gang-ridden territories.

 The two nations are, along with El Salvador, in what is known as the Northern Triangle of Central America.
-Violence, corruption and poverty have made them the main source of illegal migration to the United States, which is giving them USD 750 million to provide better conditions at home.
+Violence, corruption and poverty have made them the main source of illegal migration to the United States, which is giving them $750 million to provide better conditions at home.

 Morales, like Trump, was a television entertainer with no real political experience before becoming president of Guatemala in 2016.